No Hydrogen, No Permit: Korea’s Climate EIA Is Rewriting the Rules for LNG

 First, the fuel doesn’t exist at scale.
 Korea produces roughly 2.5 million tonnes of hydrogen annually (H2Hub), but over 60% is captive byproduct hydrogen tied to petrochemical and refinery processes.
 The merchant supply available for power generation is effectively nonexistent at utility scale today.

-Second, the combustion technology isn’t ready.
-OEMs market current gas turbines as “H₂-ready” at 30–50% co-firing by volume, but the engineering gap between marketing claims and commercial operation is wide.
-Crucially, the co-firing ratios now surfacing in permit consultations are described in energy terms, while OEM claims are framed in volumetric terms — making the apparent gap wider than it first looks.
+The engineering challenge is real.
 Hydrogen’s adiabatic flame temperature is 260°C higher than methane (2,210°C vs. 1,950°C; US EPA Technical Support Document), and its flame speed is roughly ten times faster (NETL Literature Review, 2022).
 In dry low-NOx (DLN) combustors — the standard design for modern combined cycle plants — high hydrogen concentrations create two unresolved problems: sharply elevated NOx emissions and flashback, where flame propagates upstream into the premixing zone and destroys hardware.
+At 100% hydrogen, unmitigated NOx under GE 6FA firing conditions can exceed 500 ppm (GE data reproduced in CATF, 2023); NETL separately notes that uncontrolled hydrogen flames can generate more than eight times the NOx of natural gas under comparable conditions (NETL, 2022).
+Typical permit limits for modern combined cycle plants sit in the single-digit to low-tens ppm range.
+OEMs are developing improved combustor designs, but developers say the commercial guarantees available today lag the claims in marketing material.

 Third, the delivery infrastructure requires a parallel buildout.
 Hydrogen embrittlement — the irreversible degradation of pipeline steel exposed to hydrogen — means existing natural gas pipelines cannot carry high-concentration hydrogen.
 Dedicated or substantially upgraded pipelines are required.
 Korea has installed roughly 410 km of hydrogen piping (NKIS), almost entirely for small-scale industrial and refueling use.
 No utility-scale pipeline connecting a hydrogen source to a power plant is under construction.